 The information listed above in subdivision (a)(1) through subdivision (a)(4) and in subdivision (a)(6) shall also be provided for each year of the planning period.

 (b) An electric utility shall consider alternative methods of meeting future demand for electric service.
-A utility must consider a demand-side resource, including innovative rate design, as a source of new supply in meeting future electric service requirements.
+A utility must consider demand-side resources as a source of new supply in meeting future electric service requirements.
 The utility shall consider a comprehensive array of demand-side measures that provide an opportunity for all ratepayers to participate in DSM, including low-income residential ratepayers.
 For a utility-sponsored program identified as a potential demand-side resource, the utility's plan IRP shall, at a minimum, include the following:

-(1) A description of the demand-side program considered.

-(2) A detailed account of utility strategies designed to capture lost opportunities.

-(3) The avoided cost projection on an annual basis for the forecast period that accounts for avoided generation, transmission, and distribution system costs.
-The avoided cost calculation must reflect timing factors specific to resources under consideration such as project life and seasonal operation.
+(1) The programs currently in the utility’s DSM portfolio.

-(4)(3) The customer class or end-use, or both, affected by the program.
+(2) The customer class or end-use, or both, affected by the program.

-(5)(4) A participant bill reduction projection and participation incentive to be provided in the program.

-(6)(5) A projection of the program cost to be borne by the participant.

-(7)(6) Estimated energy (kWh) and demand (kW) savings per participant for each program.
+(3) Estimated energy (kWh) and demand (kW) savings per program.

-(8)(7) The estimated program penetration rate and the basis of the estimate.

-(9)(8) The estimated impact of a program on the utility's load, generating capacity, and transmission and distribution requirements.
+)(4) The estimated impact of a program on the utility's load, generating capacity, and transmission and distribution requirements.

+(5)A detailed account of utility strategies designed to capture lost opportunities.
+The difference in revenue requirement between modeling runs with and without the DSM portfolio under base case assumptions.
+The model must allow DSM to reduce or eliminate future capacity purchases and additions as well as energy production.

+(6) Additional runs modeling decrements to load consistent with reducing energy consumption by 1.5% and 2%, annually, of load.

 (c) A utility shall consider a range of supply-side resources including cogeneration and non-utility generation as an alternative in meeting future electric service requirements.
 This range shall include commercially available resources or resources the director may request as part of a contemporary issues technical conference.
 The utility's plan IRP shall include, at a minimum, the following:

 (1) Identify and describe the resource considered, including the following: